dimitri-nicolo/calico/master/usage/configuration/prometheus.md

 to store metrics persistently.

 The sample manifests do not define a _Storage_ spec.
-This means that if you use the default manifest, Prometheus will be deploymed with a `emptyDir` volume.
+This means that if you use the default manifest, Prometheus will be deployed with a `emptyDir` volume.
 Using a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) supported by Kubernetes is strongly recommended.